thedevsaddam/thedevsaddam.github.io/content/post/build-restful-api-service-in-go.md

 date: "2017-11-12"
 ---

-### Build RESTful API service in golang using gin-gonic framework

 Today I’m going to build a simple API for todo application with the golang programming language.
 I’m going to use golang simplest/fastest framework gin-gonic and a beautiful ORM gorm for our database work.
 To install these packages go to your workspace `$GOPATH/src` and run these command below: